anyscale/academy/README.md

 We recommend using [Anaconda](https://www.anaconda.com/), especially if you do lots of Python development and you need to define different environments for different projects.
 However, Anaconda isn't required.

 To install Anaconda, follow the instructions [here](https://www.anaconda.com/distribution/).

-Then run the following `conda` command in the root directory of this project to install the other dependencies, including Ray, followed by the `jupyter` commands to set up graphing libraries in Jupyter Lab.
-You will need an Internet connection and the commands will take a while to finish:
+Then run the following commands in the root directory of this project.
+First, we use `conda` to install the other dependencies, including Ray.
+Then we "activate" the newly-creatd environment, named `anyscale-academy`.
+Finally, uwe use the `jupyter` command to set up the graphing libraries in Jupyter Lab that we'll use.

 ```
 conda env create -f environment.yml
+conda activate anyscale-academy
 jupyter labextension install @jupyter-widgets/jupyterlab-manager
+jupyter labextension install @pyviz/jupyterlab_pyviz
 jupyter labextension install @bokeh/jupyter_bokeh
 ```

-This creates a Conda environment with the name `anyscale-academy`.
+This creates a Conda environment with the .
 Use the following command to activate it:

 ```
-conda activate anyscale-academy
 ```

 You are ready to go!